Area 6 / Heartland

 Area 6 was founded in 1977 and provides programming for people in the counties of DeWitt, Livingston, Mason, McLean, Peoria, Tazewell and Woodford.

-We currently serve 1,001 athletes, have 49 active agencies and 464 Class A volunteers.
-Area 6 offers competition for athletes in 14 sports and hosted 6 competitions in 2012.
 There are many opportunities available for you to get involved with Special Olympics including serving as a volunteer or committee member, helping with fundraising or competing as an athlete.
-If you live in the Area and want to find out more about the local program, please contact Area Director Jill Bertelsen.
+If you live in the Area and want to find out more about the local program, please contact the Area Director.

 605 E. Willow St.